Actor Jonathan Majors sentenced to probation, avoiding prison time for assaulting ex-girlfriend - ExBulletin

 Actor Jonathan Majors sentenced to probation, avoiding prison time for assaulting ex-girlfriend

-NEW YORK (AP) Actor Jonathan Majors was ordered to complete a year-long counseling program but avoided prison time Monday for assaulting his ex-girlfriend in a high-profile case that derailed the stars' once-promising careers.
+NEW YORK (AP) – Actor Jonathan Majors was sentenced to probation and a year-long counseling program, but avoided prison Monday for assaulting his ex-girlfriend in a high-profile, career-derailing case of the once-promising star.

-The conviction followed an altercation last March in which Jabbari accused him of assaulting her in the back seat of a chauffeur-driven car, saying he hit her head with his open hand, had twisted his arm behind his back and squeezed his middle finger until it fractured.
+The conviction stems from an altercation last March in which Grace Jabbari, Majors' then-girlfriend, accused him of assaulting her in the backseat of a chauffeur-driven car, saying he punched her head with his open hand, twisted his arm behind his back and squeezed his middle. finger until it fractures.

+In a victim impact statement Monday, Jabbari said the incident left him in extreme emotional and physical pain.

 Majors claimed the 31-year-old British dancer was the attacker, falling into a jealous rage after reading a text message from another woman on his phone.
 He maintained that he was only trying to get his phone back and get safely away from Jabbari.

+After the sentencing, Majors made no comment as he left the courtroom.

-Majors had hoped his two-week criminal trial would prove him right.
-In a television interview shortly after his conviction, he said he deserves a second chance.
+Majors had hoped his two-week criminal trial would prove him right and restore his status in Hollywood.
+In a television interview shortly after his conviction, he said he deserved a second chance.

+“While he looks forward to closing this chapter, he looks forward to fully redirecting his time and energy toward his family and his art,” Majors' lawyers said in a statement last week after losing their bid to annulment of the conviction.

-But the California native and Yale University graduate still faces a civil suit against Jabbaris, which she filed last month in Manhattan federal court.
-In the lawsuit, Jabbari accuses Majors of assault, battery, defamation and emotional distress, claiming he subjected her to escalating incidents of physical and verbal abuse during their relationship.
-The two met in 2021 on the set of Marvel's Ant-Man and the Wasp: Quantumania, in which Majors played Kang.
+But the 34-year-old Californian, a graduate of Yale University, still faces other legal obstacles.
+Last month, Jabbari filed a civil lawsuit in Manhattan federal court, accusing the actor of assault, battery, defamation and infliction of emotional distress.

 Lawyers for the majors declined to respond to the complaints, saying only that they were preparing to file counterclaims against Jabbari.